CharlesStockman/linuxConfiguration/README.md

 * . ./commands.sh		loads the function, that will install the software from different repositories, into the shell
 * . ./repository.sh		loads the associative array(s) that contains software that should be installed on the system into the shell.

-Each Command File

-Note: Each Command.sh will contain the fucntions to install software from one linux distribution.
+Note: Each Command.sh will contain the functions to install software from one linux distribution.

 ##### On the command line call the functions to install the software
 * installAll 			--> Install all the software using the package executable ( Curretnly install pacman and pip and Docker )